Nursing Homes and Skilled Care Facilities Must Adhere to Federal Regulations, Statute, and Guidelines

 - physical and mental abuse, and

-- any physical or chemical restraint that is imposed for purposes of discipline or convenience, rather than to treat a medical condition.
+- any physical or chemical restraint that is imposed for purposes of discipline or convenience.

 Guidelines to Uphold Federal Elder Abuse Laws